fastapi/fastapi/docs/tutorial/cache-configuration.md

 ```

 !!! tip
-    aiochache supports other backends such as **Memcached**, it also supports other serializers.
+    aiocache supports other backends such as **Memcached**, it also supports other serializers.
 Please check its [documentation](https://aiocache.readthedocs.io/en/latest/) to get more information.

 ### Using cached decorator